gradha/ELHASO-iOS-snippets/README.rst

 -------------

 At the moment the documentation is embedded in comments in the source code.
 I will provide doxygen docs at some point.
+Included in the source code tree there is an example which tests all the functions provided by the numerous categories included.
+You can treat this as working documentation.
+Check the ``run_*_tests`` methods of ``example/src/View_controller.m`` and the output they generate in the debug log.

 License